project-fifo/otter/README.md

 Cleanup of otter with a community focus.
 Because multiple otters build a damn a lot faster!

+Otters is

+* **~10x faster** when filtering spans
+* **~400x faster** encoding data to send it
+* using an easy to use filtering language
+* including less invasive dependencies
+* Dialyzer 'clean'
+* Proactive im merging community contributes
+* using EQC tests for higher test coverage
+* using Elvis listing for code style
+* more riddled with typos in the docs

 OpenTracing Toolkit for Erlang

 ![otter logo](docs/images/otter_logo.png)